 Notes: 1) Connector type on Model 58 is 25-pin D-subminiature female.
 Installer must provide plug (male).
 Connector uses 4-40 threaded inserts for locking with mating plug.

-2) Wiring scheme follows Tascam DA-88 convention.
-Standard DA-88-type wiring harnesses are directly compatible, with the exception of 4-40 screw threads being required.
+- 2) Wiring scheme follows Tascam DA-88 convention.
+Standard DA-88-type wiring harnesses are directly compatible, with the exception of 4-40 screw threads being required. - 3) The column labeled "Input Pair" shows how the inputs are arranged in the 2-channel mode noise, connect signal high to + on the D-sub, and shield to - on the D-sub; leave the shield connection unterminated.

 Figure 7.
-Connector Pin Out for Inputs
+Two-Channel Mode Connections for Main Inputs